not-first/pyhton/README.md

 - `functions.yp` - Function definitions and function calls
 - `conditions.yp` - Conditional statements with if/elif/else
 - `loops.yp` - For loops, while loops, and the range() function

-# Todo
-- [ ] Add more built-in functions and data manipulation capabilities